Foundation for Government Accountability

 The Foundation for Government Accountability (FGA) is a conservative American public policy think tank based in Naples, Florida.
-The nonprofit organization primarily focuses on reducing the welfare state, reducing restrictions on teenage workers, and blocking the expansion of Medicaid at both the state and federal levels.
+The nonprofit organization primarily focuses on reducing the welfare state, cutting government regulations, expanding health care options, reforming election laws, reducing restrictions on teenage workers, and blocking the expansion of Medicaid at both the state and federal levels.
 FGA conducts policy research and its experts recommend free-market policies intended to promote work, reduce dependency, and increase opportunity.
-The organization was founded in 2011 by Tarren Bragdon, now FGA's CEO and president.
-The group's "emphasis on policy messaging and marketing...has differentiated the group from traditional think tanks."
+The organization was founded in 2011 by Tarren Bragdon, now FGA's CEO and president, according to FGA's website.

 History

 FGA was founded in 2011 by Tarren Bragdon, a former Maine legislator and past CEO of the Maine Heritage Policy Center.
-According to the organization, FGA was founded with a focus on policy reform in Florida, but adapted to a multi-state focus to implement reforms that reduce government nationwide and cutting social safety net and anti-poverty programs.
+According to the organization, FGA was founded with a focus on policy reform in Florida, but the organization adapted to a multi-state focus to implement reforms that reduce government nationwide and cutting social safety net and anti-poverty programs.

 FGA is a 501(c)(3) nonprofit organization under the U.S. Internal Revenue Code.
 FGA states that it is primarily funded by individuals, with the remaining funding coming from foundations and businesses.
 In 2011, the organization's income was $212,000 and in 2012 its funding grew to $731,000.
 By 2018, the organization's revenue was $9,424,541.
+The organization's latest public report, from 2024, discloses $14.8 million in revenue.
+FGA also engages in lobbying under the 501(c)(4) organization FGA Action, formerly known as Opportunity Solutions Project.

-FGA has a staff of 26.
-In 2017, the group had $7 million in revenue and $10.6 million in 2020.
-The FGA's five largest donors in 2022 were the Ed Uihlein Family Foundation, the 85 Fund, a nonprofit connected to political operative Leonard Leo, the Sarah Scaife Foundation, the Searle Freedom Trust, and Donors Trust.
+FGA's five largest donors in 2022 were the Ed Uihlein Family Foundation, the 85 Fund, a nonprofit connected to political operative Leonard Leo, the Sarah Scaife Foundation, the Searle Freedom Trust, and Donors Trust.

-The FGA is unlike traditional think tanks in that its primary focus is on marketing and policy messaging.
+FGA is unlike traditional think tanks in that its primary focus is on marketing and policy messaging.
 Jim McGann, the director of the Think Tanks and Civil Societies Program at the University of Pennsylvania noted, "FGA isn't doing much 'thinking,' in the traditional sense.
 But they market policy.
 They push, repackage and franchise other people's ideas for implementation."
-The FGA announced it was a part of the State Policy Network at its conference in 2013.
-The State Policy Network is a confederation of conservative state-level think tanks that practice what leaders call the "Ikea model" of advocacy, creating prefabricated policy projects for state officials and providing research and lobbying support to aid in legislative and administrative implementation.
-In 2021, Arkansas legislators passed measures backed by the FGA and in 2022, the FGA said it had achieved 144 "state policy reform wins" including 45 related to unemployment and welfare.

 Policy issues

+Election reform

+The FGA has been heavily involved in promoting conservative election reforms since the 2020 presidential election between Joe Biden and Donald Trump.
+The Kansas City Star reported that the FGA's advocacy arm "has become a leading advocate for state bills to place restrictions on election administration."

+In May 2024, the organization's CEO, Tarren Bragdon, signed onto a letter with 52 other conservative leaders in support of the Safeguard American Voter Eligibility (SAVE) Act.
+The letter was addressed to House Speaker Mike Johnson (R-La.) and Senator Mitch McConnell (R-Ky.).
+The SAVE Act, which is billed as a measure to prevent non-citizens from voting in federal elections, passed the U.S. House of Representatives on April 10, 2025.
+Four Democratic members of Congress joined the Republican-led House in support of the SAVE Act.